blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 Temperature varying over time at a location is stored as a **one-dimensional array**.
 You can think of it as a list containing elements of the same data type (i.e. integers, floats).

 An example of a **2-dimensional array** is temperature over an area for a given time.
-A Pandas DataFrame is also a 2-dimensional datastructe, but it differs from an array, a dataframe can store hetergenous data elements, and you can access it as a spreadsheet (using the columnnames and rows).
+A Pandas DataFrame is also a 2-dimensional data structure, but it differs from an array: a DataFrame can store hetergenous data elements, and you can access it as a spreadsheet (using the columnnames and rows).

 ![1D_2D](../fig/netcdf_1D_2D_array.PNG)